reciprocalreviews/reciprocalapp/DESIGN.md

 When a venue is **approved** state:

 - [ ] View the cost and compensation of the venue.
-- [ ] _`scholar`_: Volunteer to review for the venue.
+- [ ] _`scholar`_: For non-invite only roles, volunteer to review for the venue in a particular role.
 When they first volunteer, a number of tokens specified by for venue should be minted and given to the scholar, welcoming them to the community.
+- [ ] _`scholar`_: For invite-only roles, the role is shown, but without the ability to volunteer, unless the scholar is in the invited list.
+If they are invited, they can confirm or reject their invite.
+- [ ] _`scholar`_: Change expertise keywords for a role for the venue
+- [ ] _`scholar`_: Change commitment for a role for the venue
+- [ ] _`scholar`_: Change paper count for a role for the venue

 - [ ] _`editor`_: Modify the venue name, description
 - [ ] _`editor`_: Change the _`editor`_(s) of the venue, ensuring there is always one
 - [ ] _`editor`_: Set the state to inactive